-Potential hazards encountered during use in the laboratory and at the compressor sites are presented in Table 3.
-Predictions on durability and operability after exposure to oil mist and particulate are also presented in Table 3.
+Potential hazards encountered during use in the laboratory and at the compressor sites are presented in Table 4.
+Predictions on durability and operability after exposure to oil mist and particulate are also presented in Table 4.

 Each kit was field tested by personnel at three fire departments and one commercial diving company.
-A compilation of their opinions on the most significant and distinctive parameters is presented in Table 4.
+The most significant parameters evaluated are presented in Table 5.